Four Weddings and a Funeral, 1994

 Four Weddings and a Funeral location: the non-wedding: St Bartholomew the Great, Smithfield, London EC1

 Non-wedding No. 4, at ‘St Julian’s’, the church where Charles has second thoughts, is St Bartholomew the Great, Smithfield, hidden away behind its gatehouse (tube: Farringdon or Barbican, Circle Line).
-The interior can also be seen in Robin Hood, Prince of Thieves, where it stands in for ‘Nottingham Cathedral’; in Neil Jordan’s The End of the Affair; Shakespeare in Love; Amazing Grace; as the site of the execution of Mary, Queen of Scots, in Elizabeth: The Golden Age; and even as ‘St Paul’s Cathedral’ in Guy Ritchie’s2009 Sherlock Holmes.
+The interior can also be seen in Robin Hood, Prince of Thieves, where it stands in for ‘Nottingham Cathedral’; in Neil Jordan’s The End Of The Affair; Shakespeare in Love; The Other Boleyn Girl; Amazing Grace; as the site of the execution of Mary, Queen of Scots, in Elizabeth: The Golden Age; and even as ‘St Paul’s Cathedral’ in Guy Ritchie’s2009 Sherlock Holmes.